kevin-heitfeld/agi-self-modification-research/docs/guides/COLAB_QUICKSTART.md

 ### "No GPU available"
 **Fix:** Runtime → Change runtime type → GPU → Save, then restart

+### "AttributeError: np.float_ was removed in NumPy 2.0"
+**Fix:** Already handled!
+The notebook downgrades NumPy automatically.
+If you see this, restart the runtime and re-run Cell 4 (Install Dependencies).

 ### "Session disconnected"
 **Fix:** Results auto-saved to Drive.
 Re-run from that cell.